 Metadata is information about data, such as size, date and location.
 It is data that describes other data, offering valuable insight into characteristics of a file.
 A good example of metadata is the running length of a video file.

 Metadata management organizes this information for easy retrieval.
 With metadata management, digital assets become accessible through detailed search functionality.
 Metadata management also boosts efficiency and accuracy with statistical analysis.

 Digital asset management (DAM) systems enhance the effectiveness of metadata management in a number of ways.
 A DAM acts as an organizational tool to see metadata management through its entire process of organizing data about files.
 One of the strongest ways DAM promotes metadata management is its ability to manipulate and search metadata within the DAM system.

 Digital asset management gives enterprises the ability to search metadata describing digital assets.
 It lets users search keywords to quickly retrieve specific files from large digital asset databases.

 DAM systems like Canto write metadata into files.
 This includes copyright license restrictions to help with digital rights management.

-Metadata is used to track the status of a particular asset in a workflow or the status of a project.
+Metadata is used to track the status of an asset in a workflow or the position of a project.

-With digital asset management, you can assign metadata based on the user uploading, filename and folder location.
-Automatically assigning associated metadata to save time, reduces errors and improve searchability.
+With digital asset management, metadata is assigned based on user, filename and folder location.
+Automatically assigning associated metadata reduces errors and improves searchability.